 PHILIP A. HANNEMA (2000): For many years, he has provided ongoing and reliable volunteer support to a variety of Chicago gay and lesbian community organizations as staff member and officer, treasurer and photographer, cheerleader and fundraiser, and constant donor.
-He celebrated his 80th birthday in 2006 and is still actively involved.
+He celebrated his 85th birthday in 2011 and is still actively involved.

-RENEE C. HANOVER (1991): A well-known attorney who often provided her services pro bono, she was long a high-visibility advocate for lesbian and gay rights.
-She has worked for civil rights legislation of all kinds and has vigorously opposed all forms of discrimination in the law and in society.
-In 2000, she retired to Los Angeles, where she now lives at age 84.
+RENEE C. HANOVER (1991, now deceased): A well-known attorney who often provided her services probono, she was long a high-visibility advocate for lesbian and gay rights.
+She worked for civil rights legislation of all kinds and vigorously opposed all forms of discrimination in the law and in society.
+Born in 1926 in New York City, she died on January 5, 2011, in Los Angeles, where she had retired in 2000.